troisinfotech/TalentHub/Backend/README.md

 ## Your Task

-Create a **Spring Boot** application with below API's using Java or Kotlin
+Create a **Spring Boot** application with the below APIs using Java or Kotlin
 1. Login API which returns access and refresh JWT tokens.
-All the below API should accept access token and if the access token is not valid then below API's should return 401.
+All the below APIs should accept access token as Authorization header with Bearer type and if the access token is not valid then the below APIs should return 401.
+<br/><br/>
-2. GET API will fetch data from a AirTable base named [User Info](https://airtable.com/shr1ODP9VptJACdyH) and create POST/PUT API to insert into respective tables of an in-memory database such as [H2](http://www.h2database.com/html/main.html), [Apache Derby](https://db.apache.org/derby/) or [HSQLDB](http://hsqldb.org/).
-Use Hibernate to insert data.
-If you do not have Airtable account then please use this [invite link to sign in](https://airtable.com/invite/r/FxjRTkQG).
+1. GET API will fetch data from an **AirTable** base named [User Info](https://airtable.com/shr1ODP9VptJACdyH) and create POST/PUT API to insert into respective tables of an in-memory database such as [H2](http://www.h2database.com/html/main.html), [Apache Derby](https://db.apache.org/derby/) or [HSQLDB](http://hsqldb.org/).
+Use **Spring Data JPA with Hibernate or Spring Data JDBC** to insert data.
+If you do not have an Airtable account then please use this [invite link to sign in](https://airtable.com/invite/r/FxjRTkQG).
 To know more about fetching data from AirTable base refer to [AirTable Documentation](https://airtable.com/api)
+<br/><br/>
-3. GET API which returns user info json.
-Use JDBC Template for this API.
-The user json should look like below userid = 1 (DO NOT hardcode the json, use sql select statement with joins to get the resultset.
-From the resultset form the below JSON)
+1. GET API which returns user info JSON.
+Use **JDBC Template with Spring JDBC** for this API.
+The user JSON should look like below for userid = 1. **DO NOT hardcode the below JSON, using JDBC template execute SQL select statement with joins / subqueries to get the resultset.
+From the resultset form the below JSON**.

 ```
 {